When Do You Need An Arborist?

 Climbing a tree can be a pretty dangerous task on its own.
 The combination of using a chainsaw while climbing is too dangerous to even think about for an untrained person, and the potential for damage or injury increases exponentially.

 When you’ve got a tree in a tight space (house, fences, garages, gardens, etc.), you’re going to need to get the trimmings out without damaging the surrounding property.
 Arborists can:

-1. Cut small pieces and throw them to a designated safety drop zone.
+1. Cut small pieces and throw them into a designated safety drop zone.

 2. Lower large branches with specialized rigging equipment and ropes.